-- Meeting with public housing management, resident advisory councils, and residents to provide the tools and education necessary for public housing residents to move toward the goal of selfsufficiency. - Making HOME and HTF funds available to PHAs to benefit public housing residents and increase
+- Meeting with public housing management, resident advisory councils, and residents to provide the tools and education necessary for public housing residents to move toward the goal of self-sufficiency. - Making HOME and HTF funds available to PHAs to benefit public housing residents and increase

-- their opportunities for homeownership. - Making HOME DPA funds available to persons with disabilities and regular low-income households in public housing to benefit public housing residents and increase their opportunities for homeownership. - Expanding the network of service opportunities for public housing residents to work with after they no longer need assistance to better manage their households.
+- Making HOME DPA funds available to persons with disabilities and regular low-income households in public housing to benefit public housing residents and increase their opportunities for homeownership. - Expanding the network of service opportunities for public housing residents to work with after they no longer need assistance to better manage their households.